RFID Based Attendance System – Circuit, Working, Source Code

 - RFID attendance system is secured, but there is a chance of misusing the cards.
 One person can give another person’s attendance if he/she had RFID card.

 - If the card was swiped for more than once, there is a chance of giving attendance for next days also if code is not written properly.

 Current Project / Post can also be found using:

 - rfid based attendance system source code

 - rfid based attendance system source code in c

 - rfid attendance system project source code

-- rfid based attendance system project code
+- rfid based projects with source code